 You were never mine—

-how I swam your blue
+how I swam your blue.

 Upon your fin,

-blades of grass penetrated
+blades of grass penetrated my soul

 I was, as if, tree—

-reaching for my shore.
+reaching for my sure.

 I ring the bell and you greet me kindly at your golden door, I sense opulence.
 Invited in, I enter, slip off my ankle boots; hoping you will not notice where the stitching is unravelling, side of the right suede boot.